asmnajmussakibkhan/My-Jumper-Game-from-Sololearn-Game-Development-with-JS/README.md

 ![Game Screenshot](screenshot.png) <!-- Replace with an actual screenshot of your game -->

-A simple flappy-bird like game built using HTML5 Canvas, CSS, and JavaScript.
+A simple flappy-bird like game built using JavaScript.

 ## Description